 HAWKEYES ON THE TUBE

-All Iowa football games this season will be televised on either, ABC, ESPN, ESPN2, ESPNU or the Big Ten Network.
-Iowa has appeared on television in its last 80 games.
+All Iowa football games this season will be televised on either, ABC, ESPN, ESPN2, ESPNU, ESPN Classic or the Big Ten Network.
+Iowa has appeared on television in its last 82 games.
 The last Iowa contest not televised was vs. Minnesota on Nov.
 17, 2001.

-Iowa will open the 2008 season with four of its first five games at Kinnick Stadium, including the first three.
+Iowa opened the 2008 season with four of its first five games at Kinnick Stadium, including the first three.
 The Hawkeyes opened vs. Maine (W, 46-3), followed by Florida International (W, 42-0) and Iowa State (W, 17-5).
-Iowa's lone non-conference road game is at Pittsburgh.
-The Hawkeyes open their Big Ten schedule at home, for the first time since 2001, against Northwestern (Sept.
-27).
+Iowa's lone non-conference road game was at Pittsburgh (L, 21-20).
+The Hawkeyes opened their Big Ten schedule at home, for the first time since 2001, against Northwestern (L, 22-17).
 Remaining Iowa home dates include: Wisconsin (Oct.
 18), Penn State (Nov.
 8) and Purdue (Nov.
 15).
-The Hawkeyes will also travel to Michigan State (Oct.
-4), Indiana (Oct.
+The Hawkeyes will also travel to Michigan State (Saturday), Indiana (Oct.
 11), Illinois (Nov.
 1) and Minnesota (Nov.
 22).
 Iowa will have a "bye" Oct.
 25. Iowa will not play Michigan or Ohio State for the second consecutive season in 2008, but those two teams will re-join the Hawkeye schedule in 2009.
 Illinois and Purdue come off Iowa's schedule in 2009 and 2010.